SimranAnand1/TBH_2020/README.md

 ### 8. Challenges you ran into during the hackathon.

-   1. Very limited time to plan, develop and test your product.
+   1. Very limited time to plan, develop and test our product.
    2. A lot of research about the theme/topic.
    3. Unclear Problem Statements initially.